-The deadline for Fall 2014 has past.
-The deadline for fall 2015 will open about September 1, 2014.
+The application for fall 2015 will open about September 1, 2014.
+The deadline for admissions will be December 1, 2014.
 We do not admit students in the spring semesters.

 |The Nature & Purpose of Graduate Study